sarvmhi/sarvmhi.github.io/Projects.md

 <br>

 - Undergraduate thesis.
-- Exploring Improved Algorithms for Recommender System of Instagram to provide enhanced content for individuals with mental health conditions.
+- Exploring Improved Algorithms for Recommender System of Instagram to provide enhanced content for individuals with mental health conditions
+- Includes Hybrid Machine-Learning Methods.
 - This Project is still in progress.
 <br>
 <br>